LukePrior/blog/_posts/2022-05-18-sondehub-chart.md

 <h2>Working Example</h2>

-The following JSFiddle contains a fully working demo incorportating everything discussed in this post.
+The following <a href="https://jsfiddle.net/hz0rmbuy">JSFiddle</a> contains a fully working demo incorportating everything discussed in this post.

 You can also find the complete source code on the <a href="https://github.com/projecthorus/sondehub-listener-stats">sondehub-listener-stats</a> GitHub page.